wangkai2014/FileSync/README.md

 # FileSync
-A small program to keep your external storage in sync
+A small program to keep your external storage in sync.

 # Future features and improvements

--Show progress based on file size, not count (would be cool to get feedback as copy of same file progresses)
+-Show progress based on file size, not count (would be cool to get feedback as copy of single file progresses)

 -Split code in decent classes